tinythings/logjet/doc/features.md

 Current behaviour:

 - clients send a small replay request with `from_seq`
+- the server first sends a replay hello carrying stream identity and current bounds
 - clients can request `keep` or `drain`
 - each client keeps its own replay cursor
 - replays retained data in sequence order